danieljakots/chownmeblog/content/getting-my-own-asn.md

 * bgp-yyz in Toronto, Canada
 * ns4 also in Toronto, Canada

-This is currently a work in progress that probably deserves its own blog post when it's fully done, so I won't go further into details.
+This is a work in progress that probably deserves its own blog post when it's fully done, so I won't go further into details.

 ### [For my IPv6 at home](#athome) {: #athome }

 As you just read, I have two VMs in Toronto.
-I wish I could have a hoster in Montreal to reduce latency, unfortunately I've not been able to find (at least) one yet.
+I wish I could have a provider in Montreal to reduce latency, unfortunately I've not been able to find one quite yet.

 I had to choose some tunnelling technology.
-I picked up WireGuard® because it had recently made up into OpenBSD kernels (see [wg(4)](https://man.openbsd.org/wg)) and my experience with ipsec is as "good" as the next person.
+I picked up WireGuard® because it had recently made it into OpenBSD kernels (see [wg(4)](https://man.openbsd.org/wg)) and my experience with ipsec is as "good" as the next person.

 My current setup is: